avniproject/avni-website/src/pages/blog/2020-update.md

 Do connect with us on <a href="https://www.linkedin.com/company/samanvay-research-and-development-foundation" target="_blank" rel="noopener noreferrer">LinkedIn</a>, <a href="https://twitter.com/avniproject" target="_blank" rel="noopener noreferrer">Twitter</a> and <a href="https://www.facebook.com/avniproject" target="_blank" rel="noopener noreferrer">Facebook</a>.

-And last but not the least, wishing you a better, safer, healthy and prosperous new year 2021!
+<span style="color:#ff470f">And last but not the least, wishing you a better, safer, healthy and prosperous new year 2021!</span>